-Correctional facilities shall have a written policy, procedure, and practice covering the use, issuance, storage, training, daily inventory, and maintenance of security equipment, weapons, and firearms.
-The policy and procedure may not permit firearms in the secure areas of the correctional facility.
+Correctional facilities shall have a written policy, procedure, and practice covering the use, issuance, storage, training, and maintenance of security equipment, weapons, and firearms.
+The policy and procedure may not permit firearms or firearm ammunition in the secure areas of the correctional facility.